Mordziarz/RSCUcaller/README.md

 Paper in preparation

 # Support
-Any issues connected with the RSCUcaller should be addressed to Mateusz Mazdziarz (mazdziarz.mateusz (at) uwm.edu.pl).
+Any issues connected with the RSCUcaller should be addressed to Mateusz Mazdziarz (mateusz.mazdziarz@uwm.edu.pl).

 # Usage in scientific papers